bsolomon1124/misc/azure/azure_notes.md

 - Resource type: costs are resource-specific
 - Services: rates and billing periods can differ between Enterprise, Web Direct, and Cloud Solution Provider (CSP) customers
 - Location
-- Azure billing zones: geographical grouping of Azure Regions for billing purposes
+- Azure billing zone: a geographical grouping of Azure regions used to determine billing based on **data transfers**
     - Inbound data transfers are free; outbound data transfers are priced based on billing zone
     - Billing zones aren't the same as Availability Zones